Alice Nkom: Career

 Nkom began her legal career in the 1960s and became known for advocating for marginalized communities.
 In 2003, she established the Association for the Defense of Homosexuality (ADEFHO), an organization that provides legal and social support to LGBTQ+ individuals in Cameroon, where same-sex relationships are criminalized.
+Her association pour la Défense des Droits des Homosexuels (ADEFHO), also raises awareness about due‑process violations.
+At the time, homosexuality was widely considered a taboo subject, and few lawyers accepted such cases.
+The creation of ADEFHO marked a noteworthy moment in rights‑based legal advocacy in Cameroon'.